-Message browsing, or peeking, enables a Service Bus client to enumerate all messages that reside in a queue or subscription, typically for diagnostic and debugging purposes.
+Message browsing, or peeking, enables a Service Bus client to enumerate all messages in a queue or a subscription, for diagnostic and debugging purposes.

-This is especially important to keep in mind when attempting to recover deferred messages from the queue.
-A message for which the ExpiresAtUtc instant has passed is no longer eligible for regular retrieval by any other means, even when it's being returned by Peek.
-Returning these messages is deliberate, since Peek is a diagnostics tool reflecting the current state of the log.
+An expired message is no longer eligible for regular retrieval by any other means, even when it's being returned by Peek.
+Returning these messages is by design as Peek is a diagnostics tool reflecting the current state of the log.

-Peek also returns messages that were locked and are currently being processed by other receivers, but haven't yet been completed.
-However, because Peek returns a disconnected snapshot, the lock state of a message can't be observed on peeked messages, and the LockedUntilUtc and LockToken properties throw an InvalidOperationException when the application attempts to read them.
+Peek also returns messages that were locked and are currently being processed by other receivers.
+However, because Peek returns a disconnected snapshot, the lock state of a message can't be observed on peeked messages.

-When called repeatedly, the Peek method enumerates all messages that exist in the queue or subscription log, in sequence number order, from the lowest available sequence number to the highest.
-This is the order in which messages were enqueued and isn't the order in which messages might eventually be retrieved.
+When called repeatedly, the peek operation enumerates all messages in the queue or subscription, in order, from the lowest available sequence number to the highest.
+It’s the order in which messages were enqueued, not the order in which messages might eventually be retrieved.

 You can also pass a SequenceNumber to a peek operation.
 It will be used to determine where to start peeking from.
 You can make subsequent calls to the peek operation without specifying the parameter to enumerate further.